Rockies vs. Cubs Player Props Betting Odds

-Player prop bet odds for Cody Bellinger, Ryan McMahon and others are listed when the Chicago Cubs visit the Colorado Rockies at Coors Field on Monday at 8:40 PM ET.
+Those looking to place a player prop wager can find odds on Cody Bellinger, Ryan McMahon and others in the Chicago Cubs-Colorado Rockies matchup at Coors Field on Tuesday at 8:40 PM ET.

 Bet on this matchup or its props with BetMGM!